-This course will offer you an exciting insight into the field of criminology.
-You will study crime, deviance and the criminal justice system.
-You will develop your understanding of the key concepts, theories and principles of criminology and their application across a range of case studies and examples.
+The course has been designed to offer you an exciting insight into the field of criminology.
+Our Criminology programme focuses on the study of crime, deviance and the criminal justice system.
+Developing your understanding of the key concepts, theories and principles of criminology and their application across a range of case studies and examples.

 Although the course can be taken over one year to achieve the Certificate level, it is really designed as a two year course with synoptic assessment.
 Each year follows the structure of 50% internal controlled assessment and 50% examination.

-You will study the cause and effect of criminal actions, the form and outcome of social disorders, policing and regulation of public order, procedures of the criminal justice system.
-You will also look at the relationship between behaviours and punishments.
+Students will study the cause and effect of criminal actions, the form and outcome of social disorders, the policing and regulation of public order, the procedures and techniques of the criminal justice system and the relationship between behaviours and punishments.
+The course also covers the impact of media on public perception and campaigns for change.

 Year One